 The fencing currently surrounding the tern island is failing due to corroding fence posts.
 Replacement of the entire tern island fence (approximately 2,200 feet) would be included as part of the proposed action.
 The fence would be a six-foot-high chain-link fence topped with strands of barbed wire.
 The fence would be placed at a higher elevation on the island that would not be inundated to minimize corrosion in the future.

-The proposed sediment removal and placement, and fence replacement would occur over approximately one to two weeks prior to nesting season (April 15, 2017).
+The proposed sediment removal and placement, and fence replacement would occur over approximately two weeks after the 2017 nesting season (between September 15, 2017 and April 15, 2018).